Skip to main content

 The medieval jewel of South Bohemia

-Český Krumlov is a small town in the Czech Republic where a 13th-century castle rises on a meander of the Vltava River, creating a horseshoe-shaped old town that looks entirely unchanged since the 16th century.
-UNESCO named it a World Heritage Site in 1992.
-It is, by a considerable margin, the most spectacularly sited medieval town in the Czech Republic after Prague itself.
+Český Krumlov is a small town in the Czech Republic where a 13th-century castle rises on a rocky promontory above a horseshoe meander of the Vltava River — the same river that flows through Prague, 180 km to the north.
+The meander wraps almost entirely around the old town, creating a natural moat that left the medieval street plan essentially unchanged for five centuries.
+UNESCO designated it a World Heritage Site in 1992, recognising what is evident from the first glimpse: this is the most spectacular small medieval town in the Czech Republic after Prague itself, and one of the best-preserved in Central Europe.

 Getting there

-By organised tour from Vienna: The most practical option.
+By organised tour from Vienna: The most practical option for a single day.
 A small-group day trip departs early from Vienna, arrives at Český Krumlov mid-morning, includes a guided tour of the old town and castle grounds, and returns by early evening.
+The logistics — border crossing, parking in the old town’s limited zone, navigating Czech bus connections — are handled entirely.

-The Český Krumlov small-group guided day trip from Vienna covers the main sights with transport — the recommended approach given the 7-hour total journey commitment each way by independent travel.
+The Český Krumlov small-group guided day trip from Vienna covers the main sights with transport and a guide — the recommended approach given the 7-hour total journey commitment involved in independent travel each way.

-A private day trip from Vienna to Český Krumlov is better for families or small groups wanting flexibility and a personal guide.
+A private day trip from Vienna to Český Krumlov gives families or small groups flexibility and a personal guide, with the option to spend more time on aspects that interest you most.

-By bus independently: FlixBus and RegioJet operate from Wien Erdberg bus station (U3 line, Erdberg stop).
-Journey approximately 3h30.
-Check current schedules — services may require a change at Linz or České Budějovice.
+By bus independently: FlixBus and RegioJet both operate from Wien Erdberg bus station (U3 line, Erdberg stop) toward Český Krumlov, though services often require a change at Linz or České Budějovice — check current schedules carefully, as they change seasonally.
+Journey time approximately 3h30 including connections when the service is direct.

-Currency note: The Czech Republic uses the Czech Koruna (CZK).
-Approximately 25 CZK to 1€.
-Cash is useful in smaller cafés and restaurants; credit cards accepted at most castle ticket offices.
+Currency note: The Czech Republic uses the Czech Koruna (CZK), approximately 25 CZK to 1€.
+Cash is useful in smaller restaurants and for castle tickets; credit cards are accepted at the main ticket offices.
+Many tourist restaurants in the old town accept euros but at an unfavourable rate — use CZK where possible.

 What to see

-The old town — the town below the castle, within the Vltava meander, is compact (about 15 minutes to walk end to end) with a central square (Náměstí Svornosti), medieval arcaded houses, the Gothic church of St. Vitus, and a concentration of restaurants and wine bars.
-The streets are genuinely medieval in their width and character — though heavily tourist-oriented in peak summer.
+The old town within the Vltava meander is compact — about 15 minutes to walk end to end — with a central square (Náměstí Svornosti), medieval arcaded houses in pastel colours, the Gothic Church of St. Vitus, and a concentration of restaurants and wine bars.
+The streets are genuinely medieval in their width and texture, though heavily oriented toward tourism in peak summer.
+The best way to experience the town’s character is to arrive early in the morning — before 09:00 if possible — when the lanes are quiet and the light on the castle tower is at its most photogenic.

 Rafting on the Vltava — kayak and inflatable raft hire from several operators near the town is popular in summer.
-The short river loop through the Vltava bend (2–3 hours) gives a water-level view of the castle and old town.
+The short river loop through the Vltava bend (2–3 hours on the water) gives a water-level view of the castle from the river approach — a completely different and highly recommended perspective.
 Book ahead in July–August.

 When to visit